ajabar921/forkPractice5/README.md

 # forkPractice5
-# i wanna change some thin in this commint.
+# i wanna change some thing in this commint.